Available Stock: 4

 Weight: Approx. 12 kg

-Material: Solid Teakwood
+Material: Solid teakwood

 Origin: Nagaland, Northeast India

-Era: Circa early 1900s
+Era: Early 1900s

-Condition: Excellent structural integrity with naturally aged patina
+Condition: Excellent structural integrity with natural ageing